Forecasting: Principles and PracticeMonash University, Australia

 The most important change in edition 2 of the book is that we have restricted our focus to time series forecasting.
 That is, we no longer consider the problem of cross-sectional prediction.
 Instead, all forecasting in this book concerns prediction of data at future times using observations collected in the past.

 We have also simplified the chapter on exponential smoothing, and added new chapters on dynamic regression forecasting, hierarchical forecasting and practical forecasting issues.
-We have added new material on handling complicated seasonality patterns and dealing with hourly, daily and weekly data, a new section on forecasting count time series, and we have added several new examples involving electricity demand, online shopping, and restaurant bookings.
+We have added new material on combining forecasts, handling complicated seasonality patterns, dealing with hourly, daily and weekly data, forecasting count time series, and we have added several new examples involving electricity demand, online shopping, and restaurant bookings.
 We have also revised all existing chapters to bring them up-to-date with the latest research, and we have carefully gone through every chapter to improve the explanations where possible, to add newer references, to add more exercises, and to make the R code simpler.

 Helpful readers of the earlier versions of the book let us know of any typos or errors they had found.
 These were updated immediately online.
 No doubt we have introduced some new mistakes, and we will correct them online as soon as they are spotted.
 Please continue to let us know about such things.